Rigid Manifolds of general type with non-contractible universal cover: Introduction

 Both the examples constructed in \cite{BP18} and Beauville surfaces are product quotient varieties, i.e.~(resolutions of singularities of) finite quotients of product of curves with respect to a holomorphic group action.
 In recent years, product quotients turned out to be a very fruitful source of examples of rigid complex manifolds with additional properties.
 Besides the examples above, we mention \cite{BG20}, where the authors construct the first examples of rigid complex manifolds with Kodaira dimension 1 in arbitrary dimension $n\geq 3$, and \cite{BG21} where they constructed new rigid three- and four-folds with Kodaira dimension 0.
-We refer to \cite{CF18, FG19, FGP18, GPR18, LP16, LP18} for other interesting examples of product quotient varieties.
+We refer to \cite{CF18,FGP18,FG19,GPR18,LP16,LP18} for other interesting examples of product quotient varieties.

 The manifolds we construct are also product quotients.
-More precisely, in Section \ref{sec:example} we consider for each $n \geq 3$ the $n$-fold product $C^n$ of the Fermat plane quartic $C$ together with a suitable action of $\mathbb Z_4^2$.
-The quotient $X_n := C^n/\mathbb Z_4^2$ is a normal projective variety with isolated cyclic quotient singularities of type $\frac{1}{2}(1, \ldots,1)$, Kodaira dimension $n$ and
+More precisely, inspired by the construction in \cite{BP18} in Section \ref{sec:example} we consider for each $n \geq 3$ and $d\geq 4$, even and not divisible by 3 the $n$-fold product $C^n$ of the Fermat curve $C$ of degree $d$ together with a suitable action of $\mathbb Z_d^2$.
+The quotient $X_{n,d} := C^n/\mathbb Z_d^2$ is a normal projective variety with isolated cyclic quotient singularities of type $\frac{1}{2}(1, \ldots,1)$, Kodaira dimension $n$ and

-Blowing up the singular points, we obtain a resolution $\widehat{X}_n \rightarrow X_n$ such that $H^1(X_n, \Theta_{X_n}) = H^1(\widehat{X}_n, \Theta_{\widehat{X}_n})$.
-Therefore, ${\widehat{X}_n}$ is an infinitesimally rigid projective manifold of general type.
+Blowing up the singular points, we obtain a resolution $\widehat{X_{n,d}} \rightarrow {X_{n,d}}$ such that $H^1({X_{n,d}}, \Theta_{X_{n,d}}) = H^1(\widehat{X_{n,d}}, \Theta_{\widehat{{X_{n,d}}}})$.
+Therefore, ${\widehat{{X_{n,d}}}}$ is an infinitesimally rigid projective manifold of general type.

-In Section \ref{sec:fg} we show that the fundamental group $\pi_1(X_n) = \pi_1(\widehat{X}_n)$ is finite.
+In Section \ref{sec:UC} we show that the universal cover $U_{n,d}$ of $\widehat{X_{n,d}}$ is non-contractible since it contains several $\mathbb P^{n-1}$ (see Propostion \ref{Prop:non-contr}).
+We then discuss the finiteness of the fundamental group $\pi_1({X_{n,d}}) = \pi_1(\widehat{{X_{n,d}}})$.
 The crucial ingredient here is Armstrong's description of the fundamental group of a quotient space \cite{armstrong} adapted to product quotients by \cite{BCGP12}.
-The finiteness of $\pi_1(\widehat{X}_n)$ implies that the universal cover of $\widehat{X}_n$ is projective, whence non-contractible.

-\begin{theorem} For each $n\geq 3$ there exists an infinitesimally rigid projective $n$-dimensional manifold of general type, whose universal cover is non-contractible. \end{theorem}
+The finiteness of $\pi_1(\widehat{X}_n)$ is equivalent to the finiteness of certain groups (Proposition \ref{prop:fin_crit}: Finiteness criterion).
+This allows us to prove the following. \begin{theorem} For each $n\geq 3$, $d\geq 4$, even and not divisible by 3 there exists an infinitesimally rigid projective $n$-dimensional manifold of general type $\widehat{X_{n,d}}$, whose universal cover $U_{n,d}$ is non-contractible.
+Moreover, the universal cover $U_{n,d}$ is projective if and only if $d=4$. \end{theorem}